phoboslab/Ejecta/README.md

 ## Creating a WebGL context

-Currently the WebGL context can be created by passing in the 'experimental-wngl' parameter to getContext.
+Currently the WebGL context can be created by passing in the 'experimental-webgl' parameter to getContext.

     gl = canvas.getContext('experimental-webgl');